AnimeThemes/animethemes-api-docs/docs/list/playlist/track/store/index.md

 The playlist track store endpoint creates a new playlist track and returns the new playlist track resource.

-For example, the `/playlist/1/track?video_id=2712` endpoint will create a new playlist track for the Bakemonogatari-OP1.webm video and return the new playlist track resource.
+For example, the `/playlist/N4hG/track?video_id=2712` endpoint will create a new playlist track for the Bakemonogatari-OP1.webm video and return the new playlist track resource.

-If next_id is set, the new track will be inserted before the next track in the playlist.
+If `next` is set, the new track will be inserted before the next track in the playlist.

-If previous_id is set, the new track will be inserted after the previous track in the playlist.
+If `previous` is set, the new track will be inserted after the previous track in the playlist.

-If neither next_id or previous_id is set, the new track will be appended to the end of the list of tracks in the playlist.
+If neither `next` or `previous` is set, the new track will be appended to the end of the list of tracks in the playlist.

 ## URL